Cholera is an infectious disease caused by the bacteria Vibrio cholerae. People typically acquire cholera from contaminated water.

 Modern sewage and water treatment have effectively eliminated cholera in most countries.
 It’s still a problem in parts of Asia, Latin America, Africa, and the Middle East.

-Countries affected by war, poverty, and natural disasters have the greatest risk for a cholera outbreak because these conditions tend to force people to live in crowded situations without proper sanitation.
+Countries affected by war, poverty, and natural disasters are at the greatest risk of a cholera outbreak.
+That’s because these conditions tend to force people to live in crowded areas without proper sanitation.

-Common symptoms of cholera can include:
+Symptoms of cholera may include:

 - sudden onset of diarrhea